CLOSE SEARCH

 22nd Oct 2024

-A CW is a contract.
-It creates an enforceable relationship between the warrantor and the third party; a direct link between the two.
-The key term of the CW typically sets out a promise to the beneficiary that the warrantor has observed and will fulfil its obligations in an underlying contract.
+A collateral warranty ("CW") creates an enforceable contractual relationship between the warrantor and the third party; a direct link between the two.
+The key purpose is to set out a promise to the beneficiary that the warrantor has observed and will fulfil its obligations in an underlying contract.
 Hence it is “collateral” to the underlying building contract, sub-contract, or professional appointment.
-Typically a CW will be signed by the parties and dated on its cover page.

 Third party rights